Tobias1R/gintonica/readme.md

 # golang-gin-mongodb

 Gintonica is a learning project under construction with:
 - GO
 - MongoDb
 - GIN
 - Jwt
+- RabbitMQ